 When an item is accepted into our permanent collection, it becomes available for study by researchers, historians, writers and other interested parties.
 The Museum does not accept any item with the stipulation that it must be exhibited.
 All objects are considered for inclusion in exhibitions when appropriate.

+No. The Internal Revenue Service considers such activity by a 501c(3) a conflict of interest.
 Although the National Museum of American Jewish Military History is not allowed to perform appraisals, all gifts are tax deductible.
 It is not our policy to recommend an appraiser, however, the American Society of Appraisers is a nationwide organization which may be of some assistance.